 Where do most people start the Camino Portuguese?

-40% of all pilgrims on the Camino Portuguese commenced their journey in Porto.
-This is closely followed (at 38%) by those who started on the Portuguese/Spanish border – in either Valenca/Tui (Camino Portuguese Central) or Caminha/A Guarda (Camino Portuguese de la Costa).
-3,045 (or just under 4%) commenced their Camino in Lisbon.
+36% of all pilgrims on the Camino Portuguese (de la Costa) commenced their journey on the Portuguese/Spanish border – in either Valenca/Tui (Camino Portuguese Central) or Caminha/A Guarda (Camino Portuguese de la Costa).
+This is closely followed (at 33%) by those who started in Porto.
+Just under 3% of pilgrims commenced their Camino in Lisbon.

 Choose a route and distance according to your liking and ability